mooffie/flag_clear/README.md

 This removes a single flagging (The "relationship" record).

+Users have to have the "administer flags" permission to be able to use these links.

 (And see the note above, about Custom Links, for displaying a reset link under each node.)